-The opera opens in the plush golden salon where Violetta entertains until dawn, in Bob Crowley's sumptuous design.
-When she admits to her love for Alfredo, the couple move to the country, where fabric samples and unhung pictures suggest a life slowed down, stripped of high society's competitiveness and perfectionism.
+The opera opens in the plush golden salon where Violetta entertains until dawn, in Bob Crowley's lavish design.
+When Violetta is won over by faithful Alfredo, the couple move out of Paris.
+Fabric samples and unhung pictures suggest a life slowed down, stripped of high society's competitiveness and perfectionism.
+Here Alfredo's father, Giorgio Germont, begs her to end the relationship that blights his daughter's chance of marrying.

-After a row and a disastrous evening in the dizzying glamour of the casino to which she returns, the dying Violetta is, finally, all but alone in a vast room where the louvred shutters flicker with the giant silhouettes of revellers outside.
+After a row and a disastrous evening in the dizzying glamour of the casino to which she returns, the dying Violetta is, finally, all but alone in a vast room where the louvred shutters flicker with the giant silhouettes of revellers outside, making Jaho's Violetta look even tinier as she slips out of life.

-Sharing the role of Violetta will be two outstanding sopranos with dramatic skills to match their amazing voices: Ermonela Jaho and Angel Blue.
-In the tenor role of Alfredo we will hear American Charles Castronovo and the French singer Benjamin Bernheim.
-And look out for the performance that is also relayed to cinemas across London (30 Jan): the great Plácido Domingo will be singing the role of Alfredo's father for that night only.
+And look out for the performance that is also relayed to cinemas across London (30 Jan): the great Plácido Domingo will be singing the role of Alfredo's father that night, and at two other performances (23 Jan and the matinee of 26 Jan).

 Often music-lovers ask where to start with opera, or where to take a newcomer.
 This La Traviata fits the bill, and also has fresh ideas for those who already know their way around.
-It's a treat, wherever you start.
+With the amazing Jaho in the title role it is a treat, wherever you start.

 La Traviata is sung in Italian with English surtitles.
-Booking opens at 9AM on 31 October.
 The performance on 30 January is relayed live to cinemas across London: click here for details

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|